Premik/blender_rhubarb_lipsync_ng/dev.md

 ## Todo

 ### High
+* Baking Armature+Mesh on 2 track pairs at once only use 2 NLA tracks instead of all 4.
 * Mapping wizards
   * Clear - will remove the mapping (delete from the object completly?)
   * Auto-it
   * By name - More instances (alow user defined) - will map action by matching name patterns (should provide some placeholder/expansions in the expression for objectName, etc)

 ### Normal
+* When  Place sound strip is ran, adjust playback frame range to cover the full sound length
 * Add warning (in the baking validation popup?) when any selected object has an active Action (seems to be confusing for NLA newbies when the rig doesn't animate after bake because of that)
 * extended shapes- seems they are generated even when disabled -check
 * Mapping - integration with FaceIt - auto-populate mapping from rig expressions or shapekeys